"Survival Guide for 'Switching' from Windows to Mac"

 CopyandSaveunder After Screenshot

-4. Enhancing clipboard history with Raycast
+4. Enhance Clipboard History with Raycast

 My personal recommendation is Raycast.

-- Shortcut example:
+- Shortcut Example:

-5. Managing multiple monitors with Raycast
+5. Multi-monitor Management with Raycast

-Assigning a shortcut to "Next Display"
+Assigning a Shortcut to "Next Display"

 - Launch Raycast (default is